 The Jobs, Industries, and Characters

 When Okotoks opened to European settlement with the arrival of the railway in the 1890s, hundreds of immigrants were drawn to this spot alongside the Sheep River.
-They were drawn by the jobs and opportunities presented by the new industries that grew up here, such as the sawmills, the ranches, and the brickworks.
+They were drawn by the jobs and opportunities presented by the new industries that grew up here, such as sawmills, ranches, and brickworks.
 Just as important were the merchants who established shops that provided Okotokians with all the goods and services that made daily life possible.
 This tour we will look at some of these jobs and industries, and some of the prominent figures who helped build Okotoks.
-This tour is a short walk that begins just by the Okotoks Museum on North Railway St., the site of the old railway station.
-From there we'll walk west along Elizabeth Street towards the historic downtown.
-Finally we'll walk to the edge of the Sheep River where the sawmill once stood, and and reflect on how the jobs people do in Okotoks have changed.
+This tour is a short walk that begins at the Okotoks Art Gallery on North Railway Street, the site of the old railway station.
+From there we'll walk west along North Railway Street, and McRae Street towards the historic downtown.
+Finally we'll walk to the edge of the Sheep River where the sawmill once stood, and reflect on how the jobs have changed.
 The land on which you'll be walking is the traditional territory of the People of Treaty 7 which includes the Blackfoot Confederacy comprised of the Siksika, Piikani and Kainai First Nations, as well as the Metis Nation of Alberta, Region 3.

 1. Okotoks Gets Its Start

 Many Alberta towns began as planned communities by railway companies.
 They'd choose a spot for a town along the line's route, lay out a street grid, set aside land for public buildings, and begin selling plots of land in the town and surrounding areas.
 Okotoks was different: it predated the railway.
-It was located on the Macleod Trail, a muddy track connecting Calgary and the North West Mounted Police detachment at Fort Macleod.
+It was located on the Macleod Trail, a dirt track connecting Calgary and the North West Mounted Police detachment at Fort Macleod.
 Stagecoaches making the three-day journey from Calgary usually made it as far as Okotoks in a single day and stopped here for the night before fording the river in the morning.
-This was an obvious business opportunity, and in 1882 the one of the first two pioneers to settle in Okotoks, Kenneth Cameron, built a stopping house--a kind of inn--for the stagecoach passengers resting during their long, bumpy journeys.
+This was an obvious business opportunity, and in 1882 one of the first two pioneers to settle in Okotoks, Kenneth Cameron, built a stopping house -- similar to today's bed and breakfast-- for travellers to rest along their journeys.
 More settlers were drawn to the site by its natural beauty, proximity to Calgary, and access to a supply of fresh, clean water.
-By 1887 Okotoks had 20 homesteads, two stopping houses, and Herb Bowen's General Store, which we will see at the next stop.xx1 The Sheep Creek also provided easy access to timber in the foothills of the Rocky Mountains, which could be cut and floated downstream.
+By 1887 Okotoks had 20 homesteads, and two stopping houses.xx1 The Sheep Creek also provided easy access to timber in the foothills of the Rocky Mountains, which could be cut and floated downstream.
 In the 1880s Donald Morrison and John Lineham (more about him later) established sawmills in Okotoks.
 These mills would become the backbone of Okotoks economy for the next 25 years.xx2 Thus, when the CPR laid the Calgary to Fort Macleod line through Okotoks in 1891 the community was already fairly established.
 The mills were even able to supply the railway with ties to speed construction.
 This meant the railways and their affiliated land speculators had far less control over the community's early development than many other towns on the Canadian prairies.
-This can be seen in the street layout, which doesn't quite conform to the standard grid pattern that is the hallmark of railway towns: the slanted main street follows the route of the old Macleod Trail and there are many dead-end residential streets.
+This can be seen in the street layout, which doesn't quite conform to the standard grid pattern that is the hallmark of railway towns: the angled portion of main street (now North Railway Street) follows the route of the old Macleod Trail.
 It can also be seen in the names of the streets, which are named for those first pioneers and their families (Lineham, Elma, McRae, Daggett) rather than for railway men and realtors.
 As the historian Lewis Thomas puts it, "Okotoks, almost alone among the towns along the Calgary and Edmonton Railway, does not have streets consecrated to those tutelary spirits of land speculation, Osler, Hammond and Nanton."xx3 Nevertheless the arrival of the railway was a watershed moment in the town's history.
 As Okotoks historian Kathy Coutts explains, "The train station connected local residents with the rest of the world.
-It brought mail, it brought new residents, visitors, investors, connected communities, and brought convenience."xx4 The day-long journey to Calgary was suddenly reduced to an hour, and serviced by four passenger trains a day.xx5 The opening of the railway started Okotoks on the journey from a cluster of log cabins and stagecoach inns to a thriving town.
+It brought mail, it brought new residents, visitors, investors, connected communities, and brought convenience."xx4 The day-long journey to Calgary was suddenly reduced to an hour, and serviced by four passenger trains a day.xx5 The opening of the railway started Okotoks on the journey from a cluster of simple wood homes and stopping houses to a thriving town.

 2. The Postal Service